GENI-NSF/geni-portal/INSTALL-centos.md

 Unless specified otherwise, all commands are to be done on the Portal host.

-In addition, these environment variables must be defined on the appropriate windows referring to the addresses of the given host:
+In addition, these environment variables must be defined on the appropriate windows referring to the addresses of the given hosts:
  * $PORTAL_HOST : the address of the host on which we're installing the GENI Portal
  * $CH_HOST : the address of the GENI Clearinghouse to which the Portal is being associated
  * $IDP_HOST : The address of the IdP (Identity Provider) to which the Portal is being associated